Stagyrite/streem/doc/library/standard.md

 ### print() - print to standard output

 The print() function is an alias to the puts() function.

-Stream contains a variety of built-in functions.
-Note that functions tend to return streams.

 ### Reverse an array